Saang

 means one sarangi player and one dholak player joins the performance.
 This Swang/Saang performance was active at the time of Kabir Sant and Guru Nanak.

 Tradition credits Kishan Lal Bhaat for laying the foundation of the present style of Swang about two hundred years ago.
-During Mughal period and specifically at the time of Aurangzeb women were strictly banned from public performances.
+During the Mughal period, and specifically at the time of the Aurangzeb, women were strictly banned from public performances.
 Since women did not participate in the dance-drama form, men have traditionally enacted their roles.
 Later on different performers changed the style according to the socio-political situations.

 Features

 Stage is similar to operatic performance.
 The stage may consist of a clear circular open area, or at the most, a wooden platform about three and a half metre in length.
 There are no elaborate stage arrangements similar to modern dramatic performances.
 There are no backdrops, curtains or green-rooms.
 Typically, there are no microphones or loudspeakers either.
 An hour or so before the show, the musicians of the orchestra begin to sing religious or other songs connected with the play in order to create the proper atmosphere for the play.
 The 'Guru' then appears and the artistes touch his feet to evoke his blessings.
 The play opens with a song ('bhait' or offering) in praise of Bhawani, the Goddess of Knowledge: